SanderVocke/shoopdaloop/INSTALL.md

 # Installation

-There is no release yet, but there are multiple ways to install the latest development ShoopDaLoop from source or from GitHub CI build artifacts.
+There is no release yet, but there are multiple ways to install the latest development ShoopDaLoop from source or from pre-release binaries.

 # Packages

-The CI build generates packages which can be installed directly.
-Find them under the 'Actions' tab on GitHub.
-You need to be logged in (under any GitHub account) to download them.
-They include:
+Automatically built packages include:

 - Python whl's for Linux/Windows/Mac (artifacts `wheel_...`).
 Installing these with `pip` will pull in dependencies from PyPi.
 - PyInstaller portable runnable folders (artifacts `pyinstaller_...`).
 These include dependencies.
 They can be extracted and run directly.